 Applicants and participants may choose to change their provider as needed, but no more than once every 45 calendar days.
 Once an applicant or participant chooses a new provider, the current provider will have 14 calendar days to complete their work with the applicant/participant.
-The new provider will receive 14 calendar day notice and then become responsible for the provision of services on day 15.
+The new provider will receive 14 calendar days notice and then become responsible for the provision of services on day 15.
 An applicant or participant may only request a change of provider after 45 calendar days with their current provider to ensure adequate transition time and continuity of services.
 For example, if a participant who is already working with a supports planning provider chooses a new provider on January 1st, the change would be effective on January 15th.
 The participant is not eligible to request another change in provider until March 1.

-The provider will monitor annual redetermination dates, meet with the waiver participant to complete financial redetermination paperwork and facilitate the gathering of required documentation for the redetermination based on the requirements and timelines set forth in the provider solicitation.
+The provider will monitor annual redetermination dates, meet with the waiver participant to complete financial redetermination paperwork and facilitate the gathering of required documentation for the redetermination based on the requirements and timelines set forth in the provider solicitation. will be defined in the procurement documents and provider agreements.
+The State uses a web-based LTSS tracking system to monitor programs and it will use this system to monitor service provision of the covered services.